thomas4019/pgmongo/README.md

 * aggregation framework
 * explain queries
 * numeric keys (currently numbers are assumed to be an array index)
+* Preserve the initial order of object keys

 # Cannot support
 * NaN and Infinity